Italian sport to take place without fans until April 3

 The Italian government issued a new decree on Wednesday evening, with measures it hopes will help contain the spread of the virus.

-All sporting events throughout the country must take place behind closed doors until April 3.
+All sporting events throughout the country must take place without fans present until April 3.
 Schools and universities have been ordered to close until March 15.

+Premier Giuseppe Conte posted a five-minute video on his Facebook page, reassuring people and saying that the decree was a way of assuring “responsible behavior.”

+He said banning crowds at sporting events would help "prevent further opportunities of infection.”

 Key games during the period includes Juventus' Champions League game against Lyon.
 The second leg of the round-of-16 match is scheduled for March 17 in Turin.

 The decree also calls into question Italy’s Six Nations rugby match against England in Rome on March 14.
-That match will either have to go ahead behind closed doors or be postponed.
+That match will either have to go ahead in an empty stadium or be postponed.
 Italy’s match against Ireland, which was scheduled for March 7, had already been postponed.

 In tennis, Italy is set to play South Korea in a Davis Cup qualifier this weekend in Cagliari, Sardinia.